yOyOeK1/oiyshTerminal/ySS_calibration/README.md

 # What is in it ?

 It gives you access to librarys: three.js, jquery, jquery mobile, d3.js, svg.js, websocket, rapheal, ml5, .....
 It will be a base to start with your site for your need.
-It's now comming with some examples.
+It's now coming with some examples.
 But nothing is obligatory :) You can fill free to edit any section of the project and if you create something cool share with all of as!

 ![yss menu open](https://github.com/yOyOeK1/oiyshTerminal/blob/main/ySS_calibration/screenShots/ilooNav_withJQMobile.png?raw=true)